 Ron Deibert: Thank you so much, Taylor.
 And thank you for having me on your show.

 Taylor Owen: That was my conversation with Ron Deibert.
-I'd love to hear what you thought of the interview.
-As always, you can reach me at [email protected].

 Big Tech is presented by the Centre for International Governance Innovation and produced by Antica Productions.